iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * If defined, geometry will not be culled against the active volume before drawing.
 Useful only for testing the feature gate and the performance differences.
 * SVT_PRESERVE_SHADER_SOURCE_CODE
   * If defined, shader source code will be preserved as internal strings, useful for debugging purposes.
+* SVT_OMIT_EDGES
+  * If defined, when requesting tiles if edge display is off then the response will not include edges in the binary tile data.